AlexIoannides/kubernetes-mlops/README.md

 helm delete test-seldon-ml-score-api --purge
 ```

-If there is GCP cluster that needs to be killed run,
+If there is a GCP cluster that needs to be killed run,

 ```bash
 gcloud container clusters delete k8s-test-cluster